corentinlger/ER-MRL/README.md

 ## Development

-- **Contributions Welcome**: Pull requests are encouraged for tasks like code refactoring, adding comprehensive documentation, creating tutorials, and introducing new functionalities to further enhance the project's usability and functionality.
+- **Contributions Welcome**: Pull requests are welcome for tasks like code refactoring, adding comprehensive documentation, creating tutorials, and introducing new functionalities.